-- 6.18.
-The Transformation Strategy Project Fund has been allocated a further £1.5m of County Council funding for 2024/25, with the expectation that this will lever in a further £3m in external monies. - 6.19.
-In line with the approval given by Executive Board in November 2019, the £4m scheme to redevelop Llandeilo Market Hall is added to the programme, including £2.6m of funding from previous year grant and reserves. - 6.20.
-Following the successful delivery of phase 1 of Glanaman workshops, which is now fully let, a further £600k has been allocated for phase 2, which will be added to the £247k slippage from phase 1. - 6.21.
+- 5.14.
+The Transformation Strategy Project Fund has been allocated a further £1.5m of County Council funding for 2024/25, with the expectation that this will lever in a further £3m in external monies. - 5.15.
+In line with the approval given by Executive Board in November 2019, the £4m scheme to redevelop Llandeilo Market Hall is added to the programme, including £2.6m of funding from reserves. - 5.16.
+Following the successful delivery of phase 1 of glanaman workshops, which is now fully let, a further £600k has been allocated for phase 2. - 5.17.
 In recognition of the Climate Emergency declared in 2019/20, £500k of new unsupported borrowing has been allocated to decarbonisation projects.
-This approach is supported by an addition to the council's revenue budget, to enable the development and delivery of this new area of focus. - 6.22. £200k is provided for the fit out of the Pendine Attractor Project, to enable it to reach its full potential. - 6.23.
+This approach is supported by an addition to the council's revenue budget, to enable the development and delivery of this new area of focus. - 5.18. £200k is provided for the fit out of the Pendine Attractor Project, to enable it to reach its full potential. - 5.19.
 Included within Regeneration (City Deal) is the budget for the Llanelli Area Review.
-Including funding allocated in previous years, the total budget for this scheme stands at £7.0m and will form part of the council's contribution to the Wellness Village.
+Including funding allocated in previous years, the total budget for this scheme stands at £7.0m and will form part of the council's contribution to the Wellness Village. - 5.20.
 Also included within the Regeneration (City Deal) is the budget for Llanelli Leisure Centre.
 This budget has been increased by £2m based on additional funding available from reserves (£1m) and external funding from a trust (£1m).
 Based on current costings, it is anticipated that there could be a further £1.5m required as part of the business plan approval process.
-Furthermore, this budget does not include any allowance for fit out costs, which it is estimated could account for a further £1.0m - £1.5m.

-The Capital Programme includes the proposed expenditure on the two capital City Deal Projects.
-This expenditure, whilst being incurred by the Authority will be repaid to the Authority over a 15 year period by both Welsh and UK governments.
+Furthermore, this budget does not include any allowance for fit out costs, which it is estimated could account for a further £1.0m £1.5m. - 5.21.
+The Capital Programme includes the proposed expenditure on the two Capital City Deal Projects.
+This expenditure, whilst being incurrred by the Authority will be repaid to the Authority over a 15 year period by Welsh Government.
 The structure of the City Deal projects is that WG expects the Authority deliver the projects and raise the funding through borrowing which will then be repaid by grant over the next 15 years.
 The projects or the Authority will need to accommodate the interest payments on this borrowing.
-The two capital projects the Authority will deliver are the Wellness Village and Yr Egin.
+The 2 Capital projects the Authority will deliver are the Wellness Village at £40m and Yr Egin at £5m being profiled £3m for 2019/20 and £2m for 2020/21.